Real-mk/Web-developer/README.md

 *Description*
-A simple e-commerce website built with HTML, CSS, and JavaScript, showcasing my skills as a web developer.
+e-commerce website built with HTML, CSS, and JavaScript, showcasing my skills as a web developer.

 *Technologies Used*